Asabeneh/30-Days-Of-JavaScript/readMe.md

 Variables are _containers_ of data.
 Variables used to _store_ data in a memory location.
 When a variable is declared, a memory location is reserved.
 When a variable is assigned to a value (data), the memory space will be filled with that data.
 To declare a variable, we use _var_, _let_, or _const_ keywords.
 We will talk more about var, let, and const in detail in other sections (scope).
 For now, the above explanation is enough.

 For a variable that changes at a different time, we use _let_.
 If the data does not change at all, we use _const_.
 For example, PI, country name, gravity do no change, and we can use *const*.
+We will not use var in this challenge and I don't recommend you to use it.
+It is error prone way of declaring variable it has lots of leak.

+A valid JavaScript

 - A JavaScript variable name  should not begin with a number.
 - A JavaScript variable name does not allow special characters except dollar sign and underscore.